2024 Solar Incentives Guide for Coolbaugh, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be credited towards the value of solar panels installed on your primary or secondary residence in the United States.
-The solar panels must have been installed after January 1, 2006, on a property you own for you to claim the credit.
-The ITC initially covered 30% of all costs (panels, equipment, labor and accessories), although this amount has fluctuated over time between 26-30%.
+The ITC applies to a solar system installed on your primary or secondary residence in the United States.
+The solar panels have to have been installed after January 1, 2006, on a property you own for you to be eligible for the credit.
+Originally, the ITC covered 30% of all costs (panels, labor, equipment and accessories), although the total amount has fluctuated slightly over time between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the amount you can claim.

-To more fully understand how the ITC will apply to your situation, speak to your local Coolbaugh solar panel installer and ask for more information.
+Curious how the ITC might apply to your specific situation?
+Contact your local Coolbaugh solar panel installer to get more information.

 State & Local Solar Incentives